• About Us

 The Ninety7 Indoor Power Adapter for the Google Nest Hello Doorbell.
 Image: Digitized House.

 The Ninety7 Indoor Power Adapter is certified by the company to work with the Google Nest Hello Doorbell, and as such has the Made for Google badge on its box.
 This adapter, then, is ideal for getting Nest Hello connected and powered for locations where existing doorbell wiring is not in place.
-Google sells it on the Google Store for $29 (yes, they should be in stock again after a few months of unavailability).
+Google sells it on the Google Store for $29.

 We did our installation and testing process using this product, and found it to work as advertised with Nest Hello.
 A nice feature that sets this adapter apart from most others is the extra-long 20-ft. power cable, so you should be able to easily route it through the wall and then to a nearby indoor power outlet.
 Google has published detailed setup and installation instructions on their website.